What makes an e-mail message accessible?

 If your message or email signature contains images, make sure they include alternative text for users who rely on screen readers.
 To add alt text, right-click the image and select "View Alt Text" from the context menu.

-When writing alternative text, omit adding descriptors like "image of" or "photo of" as screen readers already announce the presence of an image.
+When writing alternative text, avoid adding descriptors like "image of" or "photo of."
+Screen readers already announce the presence of an image.
 Simply describe the image's contents.

 Other considerations